Considering odd and even mode impedance

 Definitions of impedance related terms:

-impedance seen when testing a single line which is not coupled to an
+Single ended Zo: The impedance seen when testing a single line which is not coupled to an adjacent line

 When is it important to consider both odd and even mode impedance?